navinesh/item-catalog/README.md

 ##Required Libraries and Dependencies
 * Vagrant and VirtualBox - For installing the Vagrant VM, including all the packages https://www.udacity.com/wiki/ud197/install-vagrant

+If not using Vagrant VM from the above link, the following packages are required
 * Python 2.7
 * Flask microframework 0.9
 * PostgreSQL 9.3.10
 * SQLAlchemy
+* Flask-SeaSurf

 **What's included**